beet-software/dorm/docs/docs/quickstart/index.md

 # Build a small store

 This section builds one small pure Dart store from an empty project.
-It starts with the Memory engine so you can reach a working repository without creating a database, configuring credentials, or starting a server.
-Memory is a fast way to learn the generated API; it is not a recommendation that every production application should use in-process storage.
+It starts with the in-memory engine so you can reach a working repository without creating a database, configuring credentials, or starting a server.
+In-memory is a fast way to learn the generated API; it is not a recommendation that every production application should use in-process storage.